Exner7/Ergasia_1_E14166_Sviridov_Alexander/README.md

             ![](images/testing1c.png)

-        4. If the exact same request is made since a user with the username given in the data already exists an error response is returned `status = 400`:
+        4. If a request to create a new user is made with the same username then since a user with this username already exists withing the User collections, an error response is returned with a `status = 400`:

             ![](images/testing1d.png)